Finite phase coherence time of a bosonic quantum field at the Boltzmann equilibrium: III. Quantitative analysis

 \section{III.
 Quantitative analysis}

 For quantitative numerical modeling and analysis, the Bose gas is assumed to be dilute and obey a constant number of particles at finite temperature in a harmonic trapping potential to numerically calculate the coherence time (real part of complex time as defined in Eq. (\ref{coherence_time})) of a quantum particle in the Bose gas in SI units, which corresponds to the range of few hundred microseconds at the given parameter space.
-Interactions in the Bose gas are assumed to be negligible in the limit of a nearly ideal gas, where the s-wave scattering length $a$ of the particles in the gas effectively tends to zero \cite{ref-15}.
-From Eq. (\ref{coherence_time}), we learn that the Bose gas then obeys a stable (Boltzmann) equilibrium for absolute values of complex time in the limit, where $t_1\rightarrow0$ and $\vert t_2\vert\ll \hbar\beta$ (which corresponds to a small decoherence rate as compared to the upper bound $\hbar\beta$ for equilibration in the Bose gas).
+Interactions in the Bose gas are assumed to be negligible in the limit of a nearly ideal gas, where the s-wave scattering length $a$ of the particles in the gas effectively tends to zero.
+From Eq. (\ref{coherence_time}), we learn that the Bose gas then obeys a stable (Boltzmann) equilibrium for absolute values of complex time in the limit, where $\Gamma_1t\rightarrow0$ and $\vert \Gamma_2 t\vert\ll \hbar\beta$ (which corresponds to a small decoherence rate as compared to the upper bound $\hbar\beta$ for equilibration in the Bose gas, where all particles populate the single-particle ground state mode in the ideal gas).
 This indicates that the main decoherence mechanism in the Bose gas is thermalization.